rohanjoshi15/Powerplay-DevopsInternAssignment/README.md

 - Attached role to EC2 instance

 ### Commands Used
+- This log group acts as a centralized storage for log data collected from my EC2 instance.
+-
 ```bash
 aws logs create-log-group --log-group-name /devops/intern-metrics --region eu-north-1
 aws logs create-log-stream --log-group-name /devops/intern-metrics --log-stream-name manual-upload-20251029161316 --region eu-north-1
 ```

 ### Upload Logs to CloudWatch
+- Using the AWS CLI, I converted log lines into JSON format and pushed them to the log stream using:
 ```bash
 EVENTS_JSON="[]"
 while IFS= read -r line; do